 - An individual owns a business as a sole proprietor or works for themselves as an independent contractor.

-- An individual that is a member of a partnership that’s involved in a trade or business.
+- An individual is a member of a partnership that’s involved in a trade or business.

-- An individual that is in business for themselves (however that might be).
+- An individual is in business for themselves (however that might be).

 Self Employment Tax

-There is no specific self-employment tax – that is, an individual is not taxed as an extra or special tax simply because they are self-employed.
-The norm is – the more money a person makes, the more they will pay in taxes depending on the tax bracket they fall into and in what state they reside.
+There is no specific self-employment tax — that is, an individual is not taxed an extra or special tax simply because they are self-employed.
+The norm is that the more money a person makes, the more they will pay in taxes depending on the tax bracket they fall into and in which state they reside.
 Individuals that are self-employed have the responsibility to pay an annual tax return while also paying estimated quarterly taxes.

 Self Employment Tax Form – Those that own a business are required to file Schedule C (Form 1040) to report profit and losses for a sole proprietorship.
 Businesses with expenses not exceeding $5,000 may file Schedule C-EZ instead.
 Lastly, a self-employed individual must file Schedule SE (Form 1040) and Self-Employment Tax to report Social Security and Medicare taxes.

 Tax Deductions – Deductions are calculated by deducting business expenses from the gross income of your company.

 Self Employed Health Insurance

 There is insurance available to those who are self-employed (could be a freelancer, consultant, independent contractor, or another self-employed worker) that do not have any employees.
 If a self-employed person has even one employee, they will need to explore health insurance options for a small business.